microsoft/pxt-arcade/docs/courses/csintro3/events/intro.md

 # Activity: On Game Update Event

 An event is something that happens.
-Holidays, Birthdays, and the end of the school year are all big events for all those involved.
+Holidays, Birthdays, and the end of the school year are all big events for anyone involved.

 In JavaScript, ``||functions:functions||`` can be used to identify code to run whenever these events occur.
 This is very common in **event-driven programming**, where much of the program comes down to responding to user input.